 - Strong computer skills with proficiency in Microsoft Office suite

-Submit résumé and a cover letter along with writing and/or design samples to Rebecca O’Leary, Manager of Development, at [email protected].
-In the subject line, please use the following format: Intern Application – YOUR NAME – Summer 2018.
-Writing/design samples may be class assignments.
+Submit resume and a cover letter along with writing and/or design samples (may be class assignments) to Barbara Hiller, Manager of Marketing, at [email protected] the subject line, please use the following format: Intern Application – YOUR NAME – Summer 2020.

 Volunteers provide a wide range of services supporting the Weinberg Center and its programs.
 We work hard to ensure the arts are sustained throughout our community.
 We hope that as you give your valuable time and efforts to us, we can provide you with fellowship, entertainment, leadership opportunities, personal growth and fulfillment.
-For more information about volunteering at the Weinberg, contact our Volunteer Coordinator Linda Despeaux at [email protected]t.
+For more information about volunteering at the Weinberg, contact our Volunteer Coordinator Stephanie Brenton at [email protected] .
 Here are just some of the volunteer opportunities that are available:

 All new volunteers start as ushers.
 These individuals, working with a Head Usher, assist patrons to find reserved seats.
 Ushers are assigned to various places throughout the theater including upstairs in the mezzanine and balcony; at the upper right and left doors going into the theater; down right and down left to assist patrons requiring handicap seating; at the doors exiting to the garage.
 Ushers assemble and distribute playbills and other programming materials.
 Ushers assist the theater manager in enforcing liquor license requirements.
 Before, during, and after the performance ushers interact with patrons to help provide directions and assist with problems.
 At the end of the performance, ushers pick up used programs and concessions litter and look for items left behind by patrons.
 Ushers must be comfortable interacting with the public and be able to climb the steps, walk up and down the aisles, and stand during the performance.